rust-seq/charter/src/overview.md

-- Creating the `rust-seq` stack: a collection of community-developed libraries and tooling (written in Rust) that are collaboratively developed to provide a high-quality, symbiotic foundation for omics-based analysis tools.
+- Creating the `rust-seq` stack: a collection of community-developed libraries and tooling (written in Rust) that are collaboratively developed to provide a high-quality, synergistic foundation for omics-based analysis tools.
 - Developing asyncronous mechanisms for identifying gaps in the ecosystem and facilitating community discussion around those gaps (e.g., "what crates _need_ to exist but don't yet?").